National Trust for Historic Preservation Board of Trustees

 Executive Committee Member; Appointed 2022, Elected 2022-2025

 Ms. Hoagland received her BA from Brown University and her MA in American Studies, with a concentration in historic preservation, from George Washington University.
-She has written five books on various aspects of American vernacular architecture and is currently working on one on Washington’s row houses.
+She has written five books on various aspects of American vernacular architecture and is currently working on a book about Washington, D.C.’s row houses.

 Peter Kies